Ningyocho Area

 • Nihonbashikodenmacho

-It is derived from the fact that the horse government office in Edo Castle Guo was set up here in 1606 (1606).
-It is a place where there has been traffic along the Oshu Highway before entering Ieyasu.
-Jisshi Park preserves the bell of Kokumachi that informs Edo citizens of the time.
+It is derived from the fact that in 1606 (1606), the horse government office in Edo Castle was located here.
+It is a place that has been coming and going along the Oshu Highway before entering Ieyasu.
+In Jisshi Park, a bell of Kokumachi that informs Edo citizens of the time is preserved.

 • Nihonbashiodenmacho